sfigg/commercialization-public/manufacture/mobile/configure-customization-settings.md

 -   [Customizations for photos, music, and videos](https://msdn.microsoft.com/library/windows/hardware/dn757445) for info about audio volume limitation, adding OEM lens apps, and so on.
 -   [Customizations for Settings](https://msdn.microsoft.com/library/windows/hardware/dn757448) to learn about all the many customizations you can configure for the settings that appear within the **Settings** app on mobile devices.
 -   [Customizations for SMS and MMS](https://msdn.microsoft.com/library/windows/hardware/dn757449) for more info on adding encoding extension tables for SMS, maximum length for messages, intercept deny list, and many more.
--   [Customizations for Start](https://msdn.microsoft.com/library/windows/hardware/dn757450) to change the default behavior of the Windows Store live tile.
+-   [Customizations for Start](https://msdn.microsoft.com/library/windows/hardware/dn757450) to change the default behavior of the Microsoft Store live tile.
 Note that you may configure the Start layout too, but that's covered in [Start layout for Windows 10 mobile editions](https://msdn.microsoft.com/library/windows/hardware/mt171093) and shown as an example in this walkthrough.